mykelalvis/FT/Traveller/WORKING/TravellerLBB/Imperial Fringe.md

 message forwarding and is run by the scouts.

 Surveying Systems: The appendix includes the universal planetary profiles for all 440 worlds in the Spinward Marches.
-This information is the data that the charac- ters seek in their survey.
+This information is the data that the charac-ters seek in their survey.
 However, obtaining the information should not be a simple, straightforward task.
 In many cases, the crew could simply look up the local UPP at the starport, copy the data into their report, and set off for the next system.
 The result is not the intent of the audit; the characters will be required to